Sign up for our Newsletter

 Let’s begin by saying that every person is different.
-Each with their own unique personality, preferences and budget, so the one thing we can guarantee is that we won’t be able to answer the question above!
-What we can do is pass on tips and tricks and commonly asked questions when customers are looking for the perfect sized diamond.
+Each with its own unique personality, preferences and budget, so the one thing we can guarantee is that we won’t be able to answer the question above!
+What we can do is pass on tips and tricks and commonly asked questions when customers are looking for the perfect-sized diamond.

-The higher the carat weight, the bigger the diamond?
+The higher the carat weight, the bigger the diamond, right?